Refugee children: Role of teachers

 North American schools are agents of acculturation, helping refugee children integrate into Western society.
 Successful educators help children process trauma they may have experienced in their country of origin while supporting their academic adjustment.
 Refugee children benefit from established and encouraged communication between student and teacher, and also between different students in the classroom.
 Familiarity with sign language and basic ESL strategies improves communication between teachers and refugee children.
 Also, non-refugee peers need access to literature that helps educate them on their refugee classmates experiences.
 Course materials should be appropriate for the specific learning needs of refugee children and provide for a wide range of skills in order to give refugee children strong academic support.

 Educators should spend time with refugee families discussing previous experiences of the child in order to place the refugee child in the correct grade level and to provide any necessary accommodations School policies, expectations, and parent's rights should be translated into the parent's native language since many parents do not speak English proficiently.
 Educators need to understand the multiple demands placed on parents (such as work and family care) and be prepared to offer flexibility in meeting times with these families.

 Teachers in the United States often have little experience with the trauma that refugees often face.
 They also lack training on how to treat students who have experienced trauma.
 They often see refugee students as burdens and their different cultures and languages as barriers not assets to their education.
 This type of treatment of refugee students that diminish their capabilities have grave consequences such as negative developmental outcomes.

 A booklet published in 2000 written by Dr. Sheila and Dr. Dick detailed the ways teachers can approach refugee children in school as well as the common problems refugee children present with at school.
 According to the booklet, refugees can come from traumatizing situations and thus may struggle with school attendance, literacy, and their cultural identity.
 The problems are said to present themselves as anger, withdrawal, issues with authority, concentration, rules, and other inappropriate behavior.
 The booklet suggests that teachers address those issues by helping children manage their behavior and emotions.
-According to Dr. Sheila and Dr. Dick, teachers can do so by knowing what the children need, being supportive, and turning them to specialists if need be.
+According to Sheila and Dick, teachers can do so by knowing what the children need, being supportive, and turning them to specialists if need be.